aleshaleksey/fansys23/06-abilities.md

 **Prerequisites**:

-- At least one level of [spellcasting](07-magic-and-spellcasting.md#the-7-types-of-magic) belonging to any the categories of  "air", "nature" or "water".
+- At least one level of [spellcasting](07-magic-and-spellcasting.md#the-7-types-of-magic) belonging to any the categories of  "air", "earth", "nature" or "water".
 - 7 MP dice.

 **Table**: